Galette and Sacred Heart host Boston University - WTOP News

 Fairfield, Connecticut; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Sacred Heart takes on the Boston University Terriers after Nico Galette scored 27 points in Sacred Heart’s 90-84 loss to the New Hampshire Wildcats.
+BOTTOM LINE: Sacred Heart hosts the Boston University Terriers after Nico Galette scored 27 points in Sacred Heart’s 90-84 loss to the New Hampshire Wildcats.

-The Pioneers are 2-1 on their home court.
-Sacred Heart ranks fifth in the NEC at limiting opponent scoring, allowing 72.6 points while holding opponents to 43.4% shooting.
+The Pioneers have gone 2-1 in home games.
+Sacred Heart leads the NEC in rebounding, averaging 35.6 boards.
+Alex Sobel leads the Pioneers with 7.8 rebounds.

 The Terriers are 0-5 on the road.
-Boston University gives up 69.0 points to opponents while being outscored by 3.6 points per game.
+Boston University is seventh in the Patriot League with 12.3 assists per game led by Miles Brewster averaging 3.0.

-Sacred Heart is shooting 44.3% from the field this season, 1.8 percentage points higher than the 42.5% Boston University allows to opponents.
-Boston University averages 8.1 made 3-pointers per game this season, 0.1 more makes per game than Sacred Heart gives up.
+Sacred Heart averages 79.3 points, 10.3 more per game than the 69.0 Boston University allows.
+Boston University’s 39.3% shooting percentage from the field this season is 4.1 percentage points lower than Sacred Heart has given up to its opponents (43.4%).

-TOP PERFORMERS: Tanner Thomas averages 1.6 made 3-pointers per game for the Pioneers, scoring 11.8 points while shooting 46.4% from beyond the arc.
+TOP PERFORMERS: Tanner Thomas is shooting 46.4% from beyond the arc with 1.6 made 3-pointers per game for the Pioneers, while averaging 11.8 points and 6.1 rebounds.
 Galette is shooting 45.3% and averaging 15.6 points for Sacred Heart.

-Miles Brewster is averaging 9.3 points and 1.9 steals for the Terriers.
+Brewster is shooting 45.1% and averaging 9.3 points for the Terriers.
 Kyrone Alexander is averaging 9.1 points for Boston University.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.